frostburn/hewmp/README.md

 # Text2Music
 Text2Music is a machine-readable notation system for writing music in (tempered) just intonation.

-It supports bare ratios, edo steps, Color notation, Ups-and-Downs notation and HEWMP notation.
+It supports bare ratios, edo steps, Color notation, Ups-and-Downs notation, pergen notation and HEWMP notation.
 (The last acronym stands for Helmholtz / Ellis / Wolf / Monzo / Pakkanen).

 ## Writing Music Using Ratios